garden-io/garden/docs/basics/core-concepts.md

 A DAG (_directed acyclic graph_) that the **actions** and their dependencies make up for a given **project** and **environment**.

 You can think of it as a blueprint of how to go from zero to a running system in a single command.

+### Versions
+Garden generates a Garden version for each action, based on the source files and configuration involved, as well as any upstream dependencies.
+When using Garden, you'll see various instances of v-<some hash> strings scattered around logs, e.g. when building, deploying, running tests etc.

+These versions are used by Garden and the Stack Graph to work out which actions need to be performed whenever you want to build, deploy, or test your project.

+Each version also factors in the versions of every dependency.
+This means that anytime a version of something that is depended upon changes, every dependant's version also changes.

+For example if the source code of a Build action is changed it's version will change.
+The Deploy action referencing the build will also have a new version due it being dependant on the build and any Test actions referencing the Deploy will also have new versions.

 ### Caching
 Garden tracks the version of every file that belongs to a given **action** (and its upstream dependencies).